mikewesthad/phaser-matter-collision-plugin/README.md

 ## Development

+To set up the project for local development make sure you have node and npm installed.
+You can grab them bundled together [here](https://nodejs.org/en/).
+Clone/download the repository and run `npm i` from a terminal within the folder.

+### Scripts

 The project is controlled by npm scripts and uses cypress & jest for testing.
 Cypress is used for end-to-end verification that the plugin works as expected with Phaser.
 Jest is used for unit testing the plugin (via heavy mocking since Phaser headless mode is not complete).

 - The `watch` and `build` tasks will build the plugin source in library/ or the projects in tests/